python-semantic-release/python-semantic-release/docs/index.rst

    - :ref:`upload_to_repository <config-upload-upload-to-repository>` - enable/disable uploading the
      packages to an artifact repository.
    - :ref:`remote.type <config-remote-type>` - specify the type of your remote VCS.

-..
-Just throw a link to the configuration page, specifically the commit parsing part

 Setting up the changelog
 ------------------------